 Viikki Environment House

-The Environment House, used jointly by the City of Helsinki Environment Services and the University of Helsinki, was completed in 2011.
-This five-storey building uses less than half of the energy used by conventional office buildings.
+The Environment House, used jointly by the City of Helsinki Environment Services and the University of Helsinki, uses less than half of the energy used by conventional office buildings.
 Viikki Environment House is Finland's lowest-energy office building.